Rob Wilson

 Robert Owen Biggs Wilson (born 4 January 1965) is an English politician and political author.
 He was elected Conservative Member of Parliament for the Reading East parliamentary constituency in the 2005 general election, being re-elected in the elections of 2010 and 2015, before being defeated in 2017.
 He became Minister for Civil Society in the Cabinet Office on 27 September 2014.

 Early life

 Wilson was born and brought up in south Oxfordshire.
 He attended Wallingford School and then, between 1984 and 1988, the University of Reading, where he studied history.
 He spent his final year at university as the President of the Reading University Students' Union.
-Wilson was a member of the Social Democratic Party.
+At that time, Wilson was a member of the Social Democratic Party (SDP), but when it merged with the Liberals to form the Liberal Democrats in 1988 he declined to follow, instead joining David Owen's 'continuing' SDP.
+He stood for the 'continuing' SDP (with Liberal Democrat opposition) in Redlands ward at the 1988 Reading Borough Council election.

 Politics

 Local government

-Wilson joined the Conservatives, and was elected as one of three councillors for the Thames ward of Reading Borough Council in 1992, serving one term (until 1996).
+Following the demise of the 'continuing' SDP in 1990, Wilson joined the Conservative Party.
+In 1992 he was one of twenty ex-Owenite SDP members to publicly endorse the Conservatives prior to the general election, and later that year he was elected as one of three councillors for the Thames ward of Reading Borough Council, serving one term (until 1996).
 In 1997, he unsuccessfully contested Bolton North East at that year's general election.

 In 2003 he was elected for the Caversham ward of Reading Borough Council, in a by-election for a one-year term.
 The following year, he was again elected a councillor for Thames ward.
 Following his election as Member of Parliament, he stood down from the Council in May 2006.